 Fear and loss aversion

 Fear is a common hurdle when it comes to investing.
-Many of us, especially women, grow up with subtle fears about money, influenced by media and societal expectations.
+The media and societal expectations may influence many of us towards having subtle fears about money management.
 Loss aversion theory explains that the pain of losing money feels much worse than the joy of gaining it.
 This fear can hold you back from investing or lead to rash decisions when the market dips.

 Practical steps to improve your money mindset